rrmerugu/django-user-registration-bs4/README.md

-# Django Bootstrap4 Auth Base
+# Django user registration boilerplate with Bootstrap4

 This projects aims to provide bootstrap 4 version of the templates for the user registration and authentication views.